- Ch.1: Choose Your Hosting Provider

 How to use this plugin:

-After installing and activating the plugin, head over to WooCommerce → Woo Related Products and make adjustments according to your preferences; see the screenshot below.
+After installing and activating the plugin, head to WooCommerce → Woo Related Products and adjust according to your preferences; see the screenshot below.

 Remember to hit Save Changes before you exit the Customizer.